Pressure Washing Katy TX: What Homeowners Need to Know

 The mature tree canopy in older Katy neighborhoods (Cinco Ranch, Grand Lakes, Kelliwood) adds another layer.
 Live oaks dump massive amounts of pollen and catkins in late winter and early spring.
 Pecan trees drop tannin-rich leaves in the fall.
 Both create organic debris that fuels biological growth on roofs, siding, and fences.

-What We Clean in Katy
+What to Scope in Katy

 House Exteriors